teepean/DoubleHelixExternal/README.md

 # Description
 [PyPi Page](https://pypi.org/project/WGSE-NG-3rd-party/)

-This repository build a wheel that is used to distribute 3rd party executables used by WGSE-NG on Windows.
+This repository build a wheel that is used to distribute 3rd party executable dependencies used by WGSE-NG on Windows.

-The executables are contained in a zip folder distributed as a release artifact for this project (to not check-in the binaries).
-The setup.py here is just to download that archive and build a wheel with it.
+The executables are built under msys2, packaged in a wheel and distribuited on PyPI by a couple of GitHub action.
 Once installed, this package will be available with `import wgse.third_party` but it doesn't offer any feature as there isn't any python code inside.
 The package is used to discover the executables through its location on disk.

 ## Make a new release